-Amputation is an operation in which a surgeon removes part of the body, usually because of infection, disease, or injury where a limb or body part cannot be saved.
+Amputation is an operation in which a surgeon removes part of the body, usually because of infection, disease, or injury, when a limb or body part cannot be saved.

 Reasons for amputation

 - Poor circulation because of damage or narrowing of the arteries (peripheral arterial disease)

 - Complications from diabetes that is not well controlled